QazQazaq/Newrep/README.md

 ### 1. Setting up RTSP Stream

 1. Navigate to the Settings page
-2. Enter your RTSP URL in the "RTSP Stream URL" field (e.g., `rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mp4`)
+2. Enter your RTSP URL in the "RTSP Stream URL" field (e.g., `rtsp://localhost:8554/stream`)
 3. Configure other playback settings as needed
 4. Click "Save Settings"

-**Note**: The application automatically converts RTSP streams to HLS format using FFmpeg for web browser compatibility.
+**Note**: The application automatically converts RTSP streams to HLS format using MediaMTX for web browser compatibility.

-**FFmpeg Requirement**: RTSP streams cannot be played directly in web browsers.
-This application uses FFmpeg to convert RTSP to HLS (HTTP Live Streaming) format in real-time.
+**MediaMTX Integration**: RTSP streams cannot be played directly in web browsers.
+This application uses MediaMTX to convert RTSP to HLS (HTTP Live Streaming) format in real-time.

 ### 2. Managing Overlays